All Episodes

 You have a single source, which is laughing at the idea that they ever used his bar talk as real information.

-Then the leaks and the circular reporting scam that they were involved in with their with their conspiracy theory friends and the mob in the media with zero verification.
+Then the leaks and the circular reporting scam that they were involved in with their conspiracy theory friends and the mob and the media with zero verification.

-And then you can exonerate me three days later when every single statute subsection of the espionage act was clearly violated.
+Then you can exonerate me three days later when every single statute subsection of the Espionage Act was clearly violated.

 Just like the deleted emails.